dRumata/LFS201/Ch03-processes/notes_Ch03.md

 Two kinds of limits:
 - **Hard**: max value that user can raise resource limit to.
 Set only by root user
 - **Soft**: current limiting value.
-Can be modified by user, but cannot exceed hard limit.
+Can be modified by user, but cannot exceed hard limit

 Can set any particular limit by:
 ```shell